JHU-315/FinalProject/Programs/README.md

     w.
 Which conditions contributed to COVID deaths?

 4. Schema in SQL Format - schema.sql
-   Schema in Relational Model - schema.png //TODO
+   Schema in Relational Model - schema.pdf //TODO

 5. SQL Queries - See Queries.sql